2013 Katherine Howell Award

-After months of planning HWF unveiled its new Most Threatened Historic Places traveling exhibit August 28, 2012 at the downtown branch of the New Hanover County Public Library.
-The exhibit highlights the 2012 list of the region's most threatened historic places and provides background on all the previous lists.
+After years of planning, HWF unveiled its new Most Threatened Historic Places traveling exhibit August 28, 2012 at the downtown branch of the New Hanover County Public Library.
+Now in the second year, the exhibit highlights the 2013 list of the region's most threatened historic places and provides background on all the previous lists.

-Major assistance was provided through a grant from
+Major assistance for the exhibit was provided through a grant from the Landfall Foundation

 The Competitive Downtown and the Impacts of Historic Preservation

 HWF, Wilmington Downtown, Inc. and the City of Wilmington were pleased to host Don Rypkema in April.
 If you missed Mr. Rypkema's presentation, click here to watch the show!